-Go on a scavenger hunt for leaves and make these leaf name collages!
+Go on a scavenger hunt for leaves and make a leaf name collage with your preschooler!

 First, write the name to decorate on a piece of board or paper that can be laminated(if you wish to keep it longer), use an outline font to make filling easier.

 Then, the fun part, do the collecting aka scavenger hunt.
-To get into the garden was such fun.
+Getting into the garden was such fun.
 We looked at the different colors and shapes of the leaves.
-It is winter in South Africa now and our leaves have different shades of brown but we also have ever green trees whose leaves are green, so this came up as a discussion point.
-We also identified the different types of leaves how they differ in color, size and shapes- a whole lesson on its own!
+It is winter in South Africa now and our leaves have different shades of brown but we also have evergreen trees whose leaves are green, so this came up as a discussion point.
+We also identified the different types of leaves how they differ in color, size, and shapes- a whole lesson on its own!

 Use glue in the border of the name and then paste the leaves on it until the name is complete.
 We crushed some of the dry leaves and others we had to tear into smaller pieces to fit.
 Great for fine motor skills of the younger kids too.

-Such a fun way to practice name recognition and make pretty decor too!
+Such a fun way to practice name recognition and it makes pretty decor too!

 Also see this Name Bean Collage!